 Before describing the data acquisition procedure, it is important to understand the basic principles of radiance and how the surface materials interact with photons.
 The sun's energy propagates through space isotropically, so that at a given distance, the sun's emission can be measured as Watts per square meter [56].
 Light interacts with matter in four unique ways.
 Transmission is when there is no perceived attenuation of the incident radiation as it passes through matter.
-Reflection is when incident radiation bounces off matter in a single expected direction.
-Scattering is when incident radiation is spread out in many unexpected directions.
+Reflection is when incident radiation is spread out in many unexpected directions.
 Absorption is when incident radiation is captivated by the matter and transformed into internal heat energy (Figure 3.1).